 Many vegetarians are hesitant to travel to South America for fear that the entire subcontinent is populated with the famous parrillas of Buenos Aires or the pig roasts of Ecuador.
 The fear is that there are no vegetarian-friendly cities in South America.

 But the truth is that there is a wide variety of cuisine in South America and the basis of most meals is rice and beans.
-You may have to explain to a waiter that sin carne (no meat) also means no chicken or fish but even the smallest of restaurants is often happy to accommodate people with special requests.
+You may have to explain to a waiter that sin carne (no meat) also means no chicken or fish, but even the smallest of restaurants are often happy to accommodate people with special requests.

-Many consider Cali to be the home of the world’s best salsa dancers but it is home to great fresh produce.
+Many consider Cali to be the home of the world’s best salsa dancers, but it is also home to great fresh produce.
 The popular San Antonio neighborhood is home to a unique vegetarian restaurant that is popular with meat-eating locals in Colombia.

-Mononoke is a Japanese-inspired vegetarian restaurant open Wednesday to Friday from noon to three pm for a set lunch for under $5.
-If you are looking for an injection of green vitamins this is a great place to get it.
+Mononoke is a Japanese-inspired vegetarian restaurant, open Wednesday to Friday from noon to 3 p.m. for a set lunch for under $5.
+If you are looking for an injection of green vitamins, this is a great place to get it.

 Buenos Aires, Argentina

 It may be surprising to hear that the city with world-famous parrillas is also home to some great vegetarian food.
 While much of the city of Buenos Aires craves steak and other meat, there is a steady vegetarian population.
-Most options are located in the Palermo neighborhoods: Palermo Hollywood, Palermo and Palermo Chico, neighborhoods very popular with the tourist and expat communities.
+Most options are located in Palermo Hollywood, Palermo, and Palermo Chico neighborhoods, which are very popular with the tourist and ex-pat communities.

-In Palermo Hollywood, Bio features an organic menu.
+In Palermo Hollywood.
+Bio restaurant features an organic menu.
 In Palermo, Spring restaurant includes a very popular vegetarian buffet and often has a long line of patrons.
-Palermo Chico is the home to Natural Deli, which is not entirely vegetarian but with many vegetarian options including what many think are the best salad options in the city.
-As all of these restaurants are in the chic areas of the city be prepared to pay US prices for meals.
-If Argentinian street food is easier on your budget make sure you look for empanadas that are vegetarian or with spinach.
+Palermo Chico is the home to Natural Deli, which is not entirely vegetarian but with many vegetarian options, including what many think are the best salad options in the city.
+As all of these restaurants are in the chic areas of the city be prepared to pay U.S. prices for meals.
+If Argentinian street food is easier on your budget, make sure you look for empanadas that are vegetarian or with spinach.

-For vegetarians who eat fish, Lima, Peru is very easy for pescetarians/vegetarians who eat fish.
-Arguably the home of the best ceviche in the world, Peruvians have a number of wonderful fish and seafood dishes that rival some of the best cuisines in the world.
+For vegetarians who eat fish, Lima, Peru, is very easy for pescetarians/vegetarians who eat fish.
+Arguably the home of the best ceviche in the world, Peruvians have several wonderful fish and seafood dishes that rival some of the best cuisines.

-For those that do not eat fish, there are a number of vegetable-based dishes, including roasted stuffed peppers or try some Peruvian street food.
+For those that do not eat fish, there are several vegetable-based dishes, including roasted stuffed peppers or try some Peruvian street food.
 One of the most popular vegetarian restaurants in Lima is El Alma Zen in Miraflores, which consistently scores well despite being a bit pricey by Peruvian standards.